 Epakitin is a new form of phosphorus binder that is becoming more commonly used, though it is questionable how effective it is at binding phosphorus.
 See below for more info.

 A new product for cats, Renalzin, uses lanthanum carbonate.
-Renalzin was introduced in Germany and the UK in October, 2008.
-It is not yet available in the US.
-Lanthanum carbonate is used in the human product, Fosrenol, which was approved by the FDA in 2004.
-It does not appear to be available in the US, and is extremely expensive.
+Renalzin was introduced in Germany and the UK in October, 2008, but was discontinued in 2014 and never became available in the U.S. Lanthanum carbonate is used in the human product, Fosrenol, which was approved by the FDA in 2004.
+It is available in the US but is extremely expensive.

 Renagel (sevelamer hydrochloride), which does not contain either calcium or aluminum, is now being used for people.
 It has not yet been approved for dogs, though some have used it.

 All phosphate binders need to be given WITH food (or immediately after) in order to block the excess phosphorus in the food from entering the bloodstream.
 Give away from other medications (by at least 1 hour, if possible) since antacids may effect absorption.
 Dosage depends on how bad the phosphorus values are.

 See Phosphate Binders: What Are They and How Do They Work? for more information (human oriented).
 About Phosphorus Binders also has good information on this subject (feline oriented).
 Although I have no idea if it applies to dogs, apparently people become itchy when their phosphorus levels are too high.

 Epakitin, a phosphorus binder, and Azodyl, a probiotic supplement that can help reduce urea nitrogen levels in the blood.